11th April 2021 - 2nd Sunday of Easter - Year B

 Archbishop Leo Cushley encourages us all to pray for all those affected by the crisis, those put out of work, those whose lives have been cut short by Covid, and those working in the medical and emergency services and risking their own health for the sake of others.

 He has asked that we all offer a Memorare every day for a swift end to the crisis.

 Remember, O most gracious Virgin Mary, that never was it known that anyone who fled to your protection, implored your help, or sought your intercession, was left unaided.
 Inspired by this confidence, I fly unto you, O Virgin of virgins, my Mother.
 To you do I come, before you I stand, sinful and sorrowful.
 O Mother of the Word Incarnate, despise not my petitions, but in your mercy, hear and answer me.
 Amen.

-During this difficult period of the closure of our Churches, any parishioners who wish to continue their Offertory Donations may do so by setting up a Standing Order if they have access to Online or Telephone Banking.
+During this difficult period with limited seating capacity in our churches, any parishioners who wish to continue their Offertory Donations may do so by setting up a Standing Order if they have access to Online or Telephone Banking.

 Bank of Scotland details for each Church are as follows:

 St Kenneth & Bernard Sort Code: 80 08 85 Bank Account No: 06001435